 Students use a variety of graphical representation to communicate, generate and clarify design ideas through sketching, modelling and use of CAD programs.
 Students identify the sequences and steps involved in a design task.
 They develop plans to manage design tasks, including safe and responsible use of materials and tools.
 Students establish safety procedures that minimize risk and manage a project with safety and efficiency in mind when making designed solutions.

-Below is a guide to the order projects may run.
+Below is a guide to the projects and the order they may run.
 This is subject to change.